modhunter/Probably_NOC_Rotations/README.md

   - Dampen Harm (/mWW qtFive)
 - Automatic & smart Storm, Earth, and Fire on mouseover.
 It will not apply more than 2 clones, will prevent you from castting on your current target, and if you switch to a target with one on, it will cancel the spell.
 Thanks to Tao for the routine
 - Toggle button for turning on/off automatic targetting while in combat & automatic target switching to next nearest target - this is to allow for high efficiency when needed
-- Toggle button for switching Fists of Furon on/off.
-This may be necessary to use for an encounter or phase of an enounter where FoF is problematic.
-For example Fof the adds during Garrosh phase 1 can kill the tank due to the stun.
+- Toggle button for switching Nimble Brew on/off.
+This may be necessary to use for an encounter where breaking out of a movement-imparing effect will cause excessive raid-wide damage.

 ### Hotkeys
 ====================